British swimming champions – 50 metres backstroke winners

-The British Swimming Championships - 50 metres backstroke winners formerly the (Amateur Swimming Association (ASA) National Championships) are listed below.
+The British swimming champions over 50 metres backstroke, formerly the (Amateur Swimming Association (ASA) National Championships) are listed below.

 The event first appeared at the 1991 Championships.
 Kathy Read (married name Osher) has won a record number of senior National titles (29), which includes five 50 metres backstroke titles.
+The most titles in this event alone is six, held by Martin Harris and Georgia Davies.
+The 2025 champions are Oliver Morgan and Lauren Cox.